JoSchaap/GoT_Wasteland_V2.Stratis/README.md

 		[Changed] mission starts at 4am for day edition [Changed] mission starts at 7pm for evening edition [Changed] minor changes to player hud
-		*- your idea here? let us know!
-		*- please bare with me if there are still issues beta just got out and i wanted this out asap

 changelog for v2.21
 		[Added] Green army (Independent)